IDS111 Northland Highways

 Classroom Conduct and Academic Integrity

-My intent is to create a classroom environment where every student feels comfortable and safe to explore, learn, and grow.
+Our intent is to create a classroom environment where every student feels comfortable and safe to explore, learn, and grow.
 One part of this environment is your conduct within it.
-My expectations of you are that you will fully participate in the course (see above) and be respectful of all others in the course.
-At a minimum, I expect you to adhere to the following behaviors:
+Our expectations of you are that you will fully participate in the course (see Engagement above) and be respectful of all others in the course.
+At a minimum, we expect you to adhere to the following behaviors: